stumblefiend/www/docs/guide/writing/beginners-guide-to-docs.rst

 		| I made something of value!
 		| What if it breaks?!
 		| I am a real open source developer!
-		| Oh god, someone else is using my code..
+		| Oh god, someone else is using my code...

 	Writing good documentation will help alleviate some of these fears.
 	A lot of this fear comes from putting something into the world.